To configure a Grails task:

 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of an existing Grails task, or click Add Task and then Grails to create a new task.
+- Select the name of an existing Grails task, or select Add task > Grails to create a new task.

 Complete the following settings:

 A description of the task, which is displayed in Bamboo.

 Check, or clear, to selectively run this task.

 The Grails executable that is available to perform the task.
 The executable that you select will become one of the task's (and so, the job's) requirements.

 '-D'to define one or more JVM parameters, e.g.: